 3. Milk Drool

 During breastfeeding, some excess milk may get spilt on to the baby’s neck, which gets collected in the skin folds.
 If not cleaned properly, the skin may remain moist and eventually develop a rash.

 A rash may appear on the baby’s neck due to a fungal infection.
 Fungi like candida tend to thrive in wet, warm places.
 The skin folds of the baby’s neck may become the perfect breeding place for such fungi if sweat and moisture get trapped in them.

 5. Skin Irritation

-The creases in the skin of baby’s neck may continuously rub against each other and also against the baby’s clothing.
+The creases in the skin of the baby’s neck may continuously rub against each other and also against the baby’s clothing.
 This continual friction may irritate the skin, resulting in a neck rash.

 Neck Rash Symptoms in Babies

 The typical symptom of a neck rash in babies is the appearance of red spots which may result in itchiness and pain.
-Some babies may develop fever as well.
+Some babies may develop a fever as well.
 In some cases, babies may experience a loss of appetite.
 Overall a baby may feel irritable and distressed.